Teskann/URDFast/documentation/usermanual.md

 The Julia generated code uses the [LinearAlgebra](https://docs.julialang.org/en/v1/stdlib/LinearAlgebra/) module to work with matrix computations.
 This package should be installed with Julia.

 [Here](../generated/Examples/test_robot.jl) is an example of what the generated code looks like running on `example_0.urdf` with the default settings.

+### MATLAB

+You don't need any add-on to run MATLAB code.
+All the functions are generated in a class as static methods, so there is no need to create one file per function.

+[Here](../generated/Examples/test_robot.m) is an example of what the generated code looks like running on `example_0.urdf` with the default settings.